Last updated: February 2017

 SLS and SLES

-One of the most widely-used detergents and foaming agents in shampoos, liquid soap products and toothpaste is sodium lauryl sulphate (SLS) and sodium laureth sulphate (SLES).
+Two of the most widely-used detergents and foaming agents in shampoos, liquid soap products and toothpaste are sodium lauryl sulphate (SLS) and sodium laureth sulphate (SLES).
+You’ll often find greener products being marketed as SLS-free.